 I also benefited from great conversations with other undergraduates like the Austrian exchange student Stephan Rihs, the politics (Polybian Society and Government Politics Association) society organizers Dan Colson, Varun Menon and Louis Capozzi.
 Varun ran a radio podcast in his last two years, and he got me on the show to talk about my interests (podcast, 2/23/2015).
 Each of them have found success in their own ways.
 Stephan worked as a consultant and became a ministry official in the Austrian government; Dan became a strategist in a technology firm in the Bay Area; Varun became a US Army hospital doctor and is undergoing Medical School training; Louis continued onto law school, clerked for an appeals court justice and is working in a law firm.

 Randy Collins (website here) allowed me to learn about social theory in the broadest sense, and scarcely a day goes by without pondering concepts like emotional energy, the transmission of violence, interaction ritual chains, educational credential inflation and the technological displacement of middle class work.
 It was the latter concept (in Does Capitalism Have a Future? by Immanuel Wallerstein et al.) that had propelled me with ideas of what to write and focus on when arriving at Princeton.
 His class on classical social theory was the highlight of my undergraduate studies at Penn, and sitting in his office he would take copious notes of what you say on a yellow notepad.
-While Randy was a very gifted and incredibly knowledgable lecturer (he is a speed-reader and has devoured tons of history books and encyclopedias when he was a child!), when you come to his office he was an incredibly patient listener and would allow you to goof off on intellectual tangents for an hour (which is my role model).
+While Randy was a very gifted and incredibly knowledgable lecturer (he is a speed-reader and has devoured tons of history books and encyclopedias when he was a child!), when you come to his office he was an incredibly patient listener and would allow you to goof off on intellectual tangents for an hour (which is how I want to interact with my students).
 When I departed from our last meeting before I graduated, he told me how grateful he was for the good conversations we had.
 (Consider that I and been a no-name undergrad!)
 Randy supervised my undergraduate thesis on technological penetration of the higher education and law profession, and he gave me very generous comments on it.
 Randy keeps up a blog, where he shares his sociological insights, and his recent novel Civil War 2 applies his sociological theories on a fictitious civil war in the US.
 He is incredibly creative.
+I still write him emails using his theories, and he replies very short and spot on.

 I took Mauro Guillen’s course on globalization that he co-taught with Brian Spooner and Lee Cassanelli, who are brilliant in their own right, and we continued to stay in touch after the class ended.
 (It was him that approached me as no-name undergrad!)
 The most influential insight he taught me was the perennial conflict between economic and political liberalism, the former being globalist and border-transcending and the latter being nationalist and citizenship-based.
 It was through Mauro that I learned of the works of Albert Hirschman, while Brian Spooner emphasized the importance of Karl Polanyi.
 When I visited Mauro in his office, he had a foyer that served as a waiting room, where you could peruse the Economist and Wirtschaftsblatt, or the many architecture design books.
 I could get the economic periodicals anywhere else, but not the architecture books, so I learned about the legacy of German architectural designs in Qingdao, China during their short colonization in the 1890s and 1900s, while waiting to meet Mauro.
 Mauro is a political economist, but of the worldly and European variety (playing on Robert Heilbronner’s brilliant The Worldly Philosophers), and though he is a business school scholar, he has a doctorate in sociology and has supervised many theses in economic sociology at Penn.
 The most interesting work he produced was on The Taylorized Beauty of the Mechanical, which studies how architecture has been affected by rational-capitalist management norms, which is why most modern buildings look the same (usually some form of glass building).
 Randy and Mauro were in the doctoral committee of all the PhD dissertations in Penn’s sociology department that I found interesting to read, including those written by Alexander Jerneck, Doga Kerestecioglu and Simone Polillo.
 They are unique mixtures of quantitative analysis and comparative-historical sociology of corporate tax laws, global trade networks and financial crisis, and elite bankers respectively.